YemiReble/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO

+Monty is a language that aims to close the gap between scripting and programming languages.

 Learning Objectives
 * What do LIFO and FIFO mean
 * What is a stack, and when to use it